 Last month, we posed the following question to our audience: If necessary, how prepared are you to live off the grid?
 LANDTHINK.com, an authoritative online resource for advice, knowledge, opinions and trends related to land, is pleased to announce the October LANDTHINK Pulse results.
 Our informal online survey revealed that 44.5% of those responding considered themselves “somewhat prepared” to live off the grid.

 “Off-Grid” or “Sustainable” living is a back-to-the-land movement that does not rely on public utilities.
-Those who adhere to this lifestyle use few nonrenewable resources- power is produced by solar panels, wind, or by harvesting rainwater, and food is grown organically.
+Those who adhere to this lifestyle use nonrenewable resources- power is produced by a solar panel system, wind, or by harvesting rainwater, and food is grown organically.
 People living self sufficiently dig their own deep wells and install a septic tank system for waste management.
 Choosing to go completely off the grid is not an easy undertaking, but trends suggest people are increasingly choosing to unplug and live sustainably.
 Although challenging, it is possible and begins with a strong commitment and finding the right piece of land in a remote location.

 To our surprise, our survey revealed that 44.5% of our audience were “somewhat prepared” to live off the grid.
 Coming in a close second, 39.7% of those responding indicated they were “unprepared” to live off the grid.
 A mere 15.8% said they were “very prepared”.